New and Notable

 November 08, 2006

-This article originally appeared in the November/December 2006 issue of Home Energy Magazine.
+A version of this article appears in the November/December 2006 issue of Home Energy Magazine.

 The U.S. Green Building Council (USGBC) will address climate change in cities through energy efficiency and green building strategies, which will result in the reduction of carbon emissions.
 This action is part of an agreement with the Clinton Climate Initiative (CCI), which is focusing on improving green purchasing power; mobilizing and deploying technical expertise; and implementing common measurement tools in the areas of buildings, power, water, and transportation.